passlock-dev/passkeys/README.md

 2. Pass the token to your backend
 3. Call our REST API to exchange the token for the authentication result

+> [!NOTE]
-**Note:** If you're comfortable with JWTs, you can verify our JWT in step 3 instead of calling the REST API, thereby saving a network trip.
+> In step 3, you can instead verify and examine our JWT, thereby saving the network trip.

 ## Features